 2Hostels are Always Full

 They never know when will the rooms will be available.
-During our hunt of the accommodation, we saw the “full” sign on the doors of at least ten hostels.
+During our hunt for the accommodation, we saw the “full” sign on the doors of at least ten hostels.
 Avoid and go beyond main streets to find a room.

 3Vientiane Has not Much to Offer

-The temples are pretty much the same as in the rest of Asia.
+One of the things you need to know before going to Laos is that the temples are pretty much the same as in the rest of Asia.
 And the stupa didn’t look that appealing to us.

 We were eager to see the replicate of Arc de Triomphe of Paris, built in 1960 to commemorate those who died in past wars.
 Climb the top for panoramic views of the city.